-- 1. Close all running GUIs on the client.
+- 1. Close all running GUIs on the client. - 2.
+Deinstall the OVO Java-based GUI interactively, using the swremove GUI.
+Enter the following:

 /usr/sbin/swremove

 - 3. Select the product OVOEnglish.OVOPC-WWW and proceed with the deinstallation as described by the HP SD-UX documentation. - 4.
 Check the following logfiles for problems occurring during the deinstallation: - /var/adm/sw/swagent.log - /var/adm/sw/swremove.log